-Michael K. Muscat, Jr., an executive officer of CPSI, owns 49% of Felder Services, LLC ("Felder Services"), which provides janitorial services to CPSI at various locations pursuant to four housekeeping agreements.
-Felder Services also provides certain cleaning and janitorial supplies to CPSI CPSI paid Felder Services \$297,539 in 2014 for these services and supplies.
-Based on Mr. Muscat's ownership interest in Felder Services, the approximate dollar amount of Mr. Muscat's interest in the amount paid by CPSI to Felder Services during 2014 was \$145,794.
+Michael K. Muscat, Jr., an executive officer of CPSI until April 22, 2015, owns 49% of Felder Services, LLC ("Felder Services"), which provides janitorial services to CPSI at various locations pursuant to four housekeeping agreements.
+Felder Services also provides certain cleaning and janitorial supplies to CPSI.
+CPSI paid Felder Services \$277,376 in 2015 for these services and supplies.
+Based on Mr. Muscat's ownership interest in Felder Services, the approximate dollar amount of Mr. Muscat's interest in the amount paid by CPSI to Felder Services during 2015 was \$135,914.
+Our arrangements with Felder Services for janitorial services and supplies were approved by the Audit Committee.

 Matt Cole, the brother-in-law of Austin Mulherin (a director of the Company), is employed by the Company as a sales manager.
-Matt Cole received total compensation of \$172,210 from the Company during 2014.
+Matt Cole received total compensation of \$166,179 from the Company during 2015.
+The Audit Committee reviewed and approved the compensation of Mr. Cole.